- A -

 - S -

-Sex is assigned at birth by the medical profession, often based on the external genitalia.
-Gender can be established according to several criteria, such as hormones produced by the body, chromosomes and genitals.
-The sex can be male, female or, when the different criteria are not all aligned, intersex.
+Sex is assigned at birth by the medical profession, often based on a visual examination of the external genitalia.
+But biological sex can be established according to several criteria, such as hormones produced by the body, chromosomes and internal and external reproductive organs.
+A person's sex can be male, female or, when the different criteria are not all aligned, intersex.

 - T -

-The process of moving from one genre to another.
-It can take on different dimensions: social (e.g. change of pronouns), physical (change of hairstyle or dress style) and / or medical (taking hormones or gender affirmative surgery).
+The process of affirming a gender different to the one the person used to be perceived as.
+Transition can involve on different dimensions: social (e.g. change of pronouns), physical (change of hairstyle or dress style), legal (change of name and gender markers on ID) and / or medical (taking hormones or gender affirmative surgery).
 This process differs among people and can take different forms.
 All are valid.

-Negative attitudes that can lead to rejection and discrimination, direct or indirect, towards trans people, transvestites, or towards anyone who transgresses gender or norms and representations relating to sex and gender.
+Negative attitudes that can lead to rejection and discrimination, direct or indirect, towards trans people, transvestites, or towards anyone who transgresses gender norms and representations related to sex and gender.

-(In English "crossdresser") Person who, on occasion, takes the appearance of a genre other than his own, but who does not necessarily identify with that genre.
-Eg: a man who sometimes wears dresses.
-This is behavior, not gender identity or sexual orientation.
+(Also known as "crossdresser") Person who, on occasion, takes the appearance of a gender other than their own, but who does not necessarily identify with that gender.
+Eg: a man who sometimes dresses up as a woman.
+This is a question of behavior, not necessarly of gender identity.

 In some Indigenous communities, a person who embodies characteristics and qualities considered to be both masculine and feminine.
 It can be both a question of gender identity, gender expression and sexual orientation.
 Two-Spirit is symbolized by the "2S" in the acronym LGBTQI2S +.

 Note : The definitions given in this glossary are indicative only and are not exhaustive.
 The vocabulary associated with sexual and gender diversity is constantly evolving.
-It is therefore important to take into account the way in which the person identifies himself.
+It is therefore important to take into account and respect the words a person uses to identify.